When to Stop Swaddling Your Baby: Transitioning from Swaddle

 The scary thing is, a lot of new parents are hesitant to change anything when this occurs.
 Nobody wants to disrupt a baby’s sleep but it can be dangerous for them to remain wrapped or swaddled.
 They will need their arms to turn themselves for unobstructed breathing if they roll onto their front.

-Experts will recommend that you start to make the transition, once you notice they have hit the rolling milestone.
-It’s therefore important to be aware of the steps and any sleeping aids before this change occurs.
+Experts will recommend that you start a gradual transition away from swaddling once you notice they have hit the rolling milestone.
+It’s therefore important to be aware of the steps and any sleeping aids before your baby starts rolling.

-It is therefore best to make the transition slowly, as going straight from ‘arms in’ to ‘arms out’ may cause disruption to their sleep.
+It is therefore best to make the transition slowly (not cold turkey), as going straight from ‘arms in’ to ‘arms out’ may cause disruption to their sleep.
 Starting with one arm out could help.
 But if you need do need to transition your baby quickly, employing sleep aids (like white noise) could stop night waking and make sure your baby can fall asleep.

 The team at ergoPouch want to ensure that all babies sleep safely and comfortably throughout every milestone of their development.
 Knowing that new parents were hesitant to transition due to fear of ‘waking the baby’, they developed the ‘Butterfly Cardi’.
 This is the perfect solution to help you transition seamlessly and safely, while preventing sleep disruption.

 By providing a contained environment, the folder pockets remove the initial shock of going directly to arms-out.
-This also helps parents feel confident as they navigate this next change in their baby’s sleep and development.
+This also helps parents feel confident as they navigate this next change in helping your baby sleep and supporting their development.